Sin City is undergoing some serious renovations including a $690 million makeover of one its trendiest, turned obsolete, turned trendy again hotels.

 Though the final cost of building the Flamingo was plenty hefty—$6 million, an exorbitant amount of money at the time—Siegel couldn’t possibly have imagined that another casino-hotel complex would one day eclipse his property in both cost and size.
 You could fit six Flamingos inside The Venetian…or MGM Grand…or City Center (which includes The Aria and Mandarin Oriental among its 5 towers).
 And Las Vegas as a whole is now home to 14 of the world’s 25 largest hotels.

 But Vegas wouldn’t be Vegas if it wasn’t constantly tinkering with things—trying to build a better mouse-trap if you will.
-And while 2018 will only see only one major hotel opening on the Strip (the Asian-themed Lucky Dragon), there are myriad renovations currently in progress as Sin City tries, yet again, to upgrade its status.
+And while 2018 only saw one major hotel opening on the Strip (the Asian-themed Lucky Dragon), there are myriad renovations currently in progress as Sin City tries, yet again, to upgrade its status.

-Here are the most notable renovations currently taking place on the strip and why I think the two best hotels remain the same.
+Here are the most notable renovations currently taking place on the strip.

-So, who’s hitting that refresh button in 2018?
+So, who’s hitting that refresh button?
 Rooms at Monte Carlo, Caesars Palace, Flamingo, Planet Hollywood Resort, The Cosmopolitan of Las Vegas, Harrah’s, Bally’s and Palazzo are all either already being refurbished or soon to be embarking on the process.

 Caesars Entertainment Corp. is leading the charge, investing about $350 million to upgrade nearly 4,500 rooms at the Flamingo, Bally’s, Planet Hollywood, and Caesars Palace, according to a report by Oppenheimer.
 Meanwhile, The Cosmopolitan kicked off their new project early this summer, investing approximately $150 million to upgrade 2,800 rooms through 2018.
 Another notable renovation is taking place at the Palazzo, which is enhancing its rooms for the first time since opening its doors in December 2007.

 MGM Grand, for example, is investing approximately $130 million into the expansion of its Conference Center.
 Once completed, the new space will connect to the existing conference center on all three of its floors and boast a courtyard that can be made available for private events.
 Other luxe additions include two new ballrooms, three junior ballrooms and 11 breakout rooms.
-Renovations, which began in June 2017, are expected to be complete by the end of this year.
+Renovations, which began in June 2017, were completed in January of this year.
 Post-renovation, the entire second floor of the new Conference Center will be devoted to the brand’s Stay Well Meetings.
 Introduced by the MGM Grand in 2014, these are billed as the industry’s first wellness-focused meetings offerings, and are meant to offset the traditional stresses of business conferences by stimulating healthy, productive and creative work environments.

 The New Monte Carlo